-Although the dual-SNS users maintained both their Friendster and Facebook accounts, 62.8% reported using Facebook every day.
-It was found that 51.2% of the dual-SNSs users only opened their Friendster account once per month.
-Alternative attractiveness and social influence were also confirmed to positively affect users' intentions to switch.
-Facebook appeared at a time when the issues with the Friendster system occurred.
-Whether it was just chance timing or not, Facebook immediately gained many users because of its attractive and almost addictive features.
-Users also said that Facebook was more user-friendly, and the fact that so many people were using Facebook made it easy for users to connect and search for their friends.
+user-friendly, and the fact that so many people were using Facebook made it easy for users to connect and search for their friends.
 Social influence was also found to have a big role in influencing user switching intention, especially in young adults who were the majority of our respondents.
 Additionally, switching cost and investment were not found to be significant.
-These results are consistent with those of previous reports, including that of Ping (1993), which notes that switching costs were minimal in the online environment, having little or no effect in user switching intentions.
-Also, due to the ease of jumping from one website to many other websites that offer similar products or services with the mere click of a mouse, users can readily make new investments (upload photos, add friends, etc.)

-in new SNSs.
+These results are consistent with those of previous reports, including that of Ping [24], which notes that switching costs were minimal in the online environment, having little or no effect in user switching intentions.
+Also, due to the ease of jumping from one website to many other websites that offer similar products or services with the mere click of a mouse, users can readily make new investments (upload photos, add friends, etc.) in new SNSs.
 Furthermore, although they switched to a new SNS, users can still access their previous SNS account.

-As our findings were consistent with the results of previous studies, our study also serves as a stepping stone for other behavioural and post-adoption SNS studies in the future.
+As our findings were consistent with the results of previous studies, our study also serves as a stepping stone for other behavioral and post-adoption SNS studies in the future.
 This study can also be practically applied by a management team; it is important to focus on security and to continue to create features that attract users to "stick" to a site.

 This study has some limitations.
 First, it was limited only to the Philippine setting and its top two SNSs (Friendster, Facebook).
 For future studies, the use, adoption and new perspectives of other countries' SNS use could be explored.
-Another limitation is that the research only made use of factors that had been demonstrated to have effects on switching behavior from existing studies, and then applied them in the SNS context.
-Further interesting factors (e.g., perceived enjoyment) or sub-factors could be studied in the future.
+Another limitation is that the research only made use of factors that had been demonstrated to have effects on switching behavior from existing studies (e.g. Ping, 1993) and then applied them in the SNS context.
+According to the limited number of factors that are related to switching behavior on SNS, further interesting factors (e.g., perceived enjoyment) or sub-factors could be studied in the future.
 Also, although switching cost was found to have no effect on switching intention, perhaps its sub-factors would yield significant results.